rHermes/simd-experiments/README.md

 This is a simple repository that I use to learn SIMD.
 As of now, there are mostly projects dealing with solving various leetcode tasks with SIMD.

+This is written to be sorta cross platform, but my primary development device is Linux.

 # Projects

 ## `leetcode-921`